kandsten/ha-heatmap-card/README.md

   <img width="300" alt="A Heat map of solar energy generation" src="images/relative_scales.png">
 </p>

+_High resolution_

+Loads 5 minutes data, but this data is usually purged after 10 days.
+Check `recorder.purge_keep_days` for more information.

+_Smooth low-precision data_ *

+If for example your kWh energy sensor is 2 digit precision only but the average energy consumption per interval (hour or 5 minutes) is much lower, then you can use this flag to average the value (e.g. 0.01 kWh) over the previous plateau with zero values.

+<sup>* `total` and `total_increasing` sensors only</sup>

 ## Configuration using YAML
 ### Minimal example
 <img align="right" width="300" alt="A temperature display heat map" src="images/temperature.png">